EmberSherpa/.com/contents/cheatsheet/Em.Application.create/index.md

 ---
 title: Em.Application.create
 template: topic.jade
-tags: [ 'application' ]
+tags: [ 'application', 'namespace' ]
-description: compiled Handlebars template used to render this view
+description: creates an instance that will be your app and your app's namespace
 ---